ryanhemann/multi-channel-identity-verification-tool/README.md

 ## Project Description

-The Multi-Channel Verification Code Sender is a Python script that sends a verification code using different communication channels, such as SMS text messages, phone calls, and emails.
-It leverages Twilio for SMS and phone call services and uses the smtplib library for sending emails.
+The Multi-Channel Verification Code Sender is a versatile Python tool designed to enhance user verification processes, intended for use with a whitelisted contact information database.
+Leveraging SMS text messages, phone calls, and email, it ensures secure and efficient identity verification.
+This tool is particularly beneficial in mitigating social engineering attacks on Tier 1 technical support agents, improving security and user trust.
+With options for customization and scalability, it adapts to unique organizational needs.
+Open-source and transparent, it encourages community collaboration and code review, offering reliability and transparency.
+In summary, the Multi-Channel Verification Code Sender is a valuable addition to your cybersecurity toolkit, reducing human error, and providing a robust defense against unauthorized access.

 ## Prerequisites